devmrana/student_management/README.md

-Project Proposal: "Student Management System
+#Project Proposal: "Student Management System
-This project will be a beginner-friendly yet practical application designed to help you understand

-and implement the concepts of forms, CRUD operations, and template management effectively.
+This project will be a beginner-friendly yet practical application designed to help you understand and implement the concepts of forms, CRUD operations, and template management effectively.

-Objective
+Objective:

-Create a simple web-based system to manage students' records, including adding, updating,

-viewing, and deleting information, while utilizing Django features like HTML forms, model forms,

-class-based views, and template inheritance.
+Create a simple web-based system to manage students' records, including adding, updating, viewing, and deleting information, while utilizing Django features like HTML forms, model forms, class-based views, and template inheritance.

-Key Features
+Key Features:

 1. Student Registration

     Use HTML Forms to collect basic details such as:

     Name, Email, Phone Number, Course.

     Apply HTML Built-in Validation (e.g., required fields, proper email format).

 2. Student List Page

     Display all registered students using a template.

     Create reusable templates for listing CRUD data.

 3. CRUD Operations

     Create: Add a new student using Model Forms.

     Read: Display student details on a detailed view page.

     Update: Edit student details using GET & POST requests.

     Delete: Remove a student using a DELETE request.

 4. Template Features

     Implement Template Inheritance to structure pages (base.html for navbar, footer, etc.).

     Use Template Blocks for customizing sections like forms, lists, and messages.

 5. Message Framework

     Show success/error messages (exmp., "Student added successfully", "Record deleted").

-Tools & Technologies
+Tools & Technologies:

     Frontend: HTML, CSS (optional for styling).

     Backend: Django (Focus on forms, views, templates).

     Database: SQLite (default Django database).

     Learning Outcomes

     Understand HTML forms and their validation.

     Learn how to use Django Model Forms for database integration.

 Master CRUD operations with GET, POST, UPDATE, DELETE requests.